RocketChat/Apps.Salesforce.LiveAgent/README.md

    initiate_salesforce_session
    ```

-1. Once the Live Agent accepts your chat request, it will perform handoff to our Salesforce bot user and then you can send and recieve messages.
+1. Once the Live Agent accepts your chat request, it will perform handoff to our Salesforce bot user and then you can send and recieve messages from Salesforce Live Agent.

-1. Due to Long Message Polling Loop, if your user is idle for `40` seconds.
+1. Due to Long Message Polling Loop, if Live Chat user is idle for `40` seconds.
 Session is automatically expired.